RockefellerArchiveCenter/archivematica-local/administration.md

 sudo systemctl restart archivematica-dashboard
 </div>

+### Restart Storage Service

+To restart the storage service, enter the following (order sensitive) from a shell window logged into the the storage service server:
+<div class="docs-example code codeblock">systemctl reset-failed #will clear the failed status and allow services to be restarted
+systemctl restart archivematica-storage-service
+systemctl restart nginx</div>

 ### Troubleshooting ArchivesSpace DIP Upload

 As root user, navigate to `/var/log/archivematica/MCPClient/`.
 To find the relevant line(s) in `MCPClient.debug.log`, search for the microservice name by typing `grep "upload-archivesspace" MCPClient.debug.log`.